Skip to main content

 Certificate Verification

-The client then first decrypts the signature using the public key of the CA. Then it hashes the certificate contents using the same hash algorithm.
-Finally, it compares the decrypted signature with the newly generated hash.
+The client first decrypts the signature with the CA's public key.
+Then it hashes the certificate contents with the same algorithm.
+Finally, it compares the decrypted signature with the new hash.

 This is a combination of hashing and encryption technologies.